President of Turkmenistan

 Serdar Berdimuhamedow is the current president of Turkmenistan, the third in the history of the country since it gained independence with the dissolution of the Soviet Union in 1991.
 He succeeded his father, Gurbanguly Berdimuhamedow when the latter stepped down in 2022 after a reign of 15 years, the first president to do so.
 In the 2022 election, Berdimuhamedow received 72.97% of the country's popular vote against nine other candidates.
+International observers have criticized the honesty of this election.
 The country passed reforms in 2016 eliminating term limits for the presidency and removing the previous age requirement of below 70, as well as extending the term from five to seven years.

 Requirements for presidents, removal from office, and succession

 Requirements for candidates for president of Turkmenistan include the following: